vinefeeder/VineFeeder/README.md

     Add the following:
         A config.yaml file with the media_dict.
         An __init__.py file defining the loader class for the service (e.g., TvnzLoader).
+        Note: the loader class file MUST inherit BaseLoader see ALL4/__init__.py  as an example.

 VineFeeder will dynamically detect and load the new service on the next run.
 Contributing

-We welcome contributions!
+Contribution.
 If you want to add a new feature, fix a bug, or improve existing functionality, please fork the repository and submit a pull request.
 Steps to Contribute

     Fork the project.